ALAN HUTCHCROFT ALTERNATIVE SPRING BREAK

 A Collegiate Challenge trip may be the best spring break trip you will ever have.
-Not only do you help people in need — it’s also fun!
-You’ll have the chance to improve your carpentry skills, connect with new people while making a real difference in Habitat for Humanity’s work of eliminating substandard housing.
+Not only do you help people in need but you will create lasting friendships and enjoy unique team-building experiences.
+You’ll have the chance to improve your carpentry skills, connect with new people, and make a real difference in Habitat for Humanity’s work of eliminating substandard housing.

 Burpee Center, Student Life Suite